 Once you arrive in Santa Monica, lock up your bike, and head onto the pier!
-Santa Monica pier is one of the most famous sights in LA because it’s the end of route 66.
-The pier is always packed with people enjoying rides, games, and watching the entertainers.
+Santa Monica pier is one of the most famous sights in LA because it’s the end of Route 66.
+The pier is always packed with people enjoying rides, playing games, and watching the entertainers.
 At the end of the pier, you’ll find lots of people fishing.

 - Watch a Dodgers Game

 - Go to DisneyLand!!

 - Go to Griffith Observatory – during the day to see the Hollywood Sign and during the night to check out the telescopes!